GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 When enabled, a supplementary note will be added to the composition's layout which reads **"Start at backstroke."** Any additional instructions relating to how the composition starts (such as a specific [starting row](#start-row-number)) will be appended to this.

 !!! warning
     Forgetting to set this option may result in the composition's [blue line](overview.md/#blue-line) being displayed incorrectly when [Column display > Show handstroke/backstroke](../methods/blueline_options.md/#column-display-options) is enabled.
+Similarly, stroke-specific properties of the composition such as [Changes > Tenors reversed](composition_properties.md/#changes) may not be listed accurately.

     It may also lead to errors in the calculated [Music score](overview.md/#music-score), e.g. when accounting for handstroke and backstroke wraps, or when using a half-muffled music scheme (see [Music schemes](../advanced/music_schemes.md) for more on this).

+    For the benefit of conductors who might want to ring your composition, please remember to set this option if appropriate!

 ## Extents
 This field is used to signal to Complib the number of complete and partial extents the composition contains.
 If this field is left blank, Complib will infer the number of extents from the composition's [Title](#title) and [Stage](#stage) if it can.
 Otherwise, it will default to a value of 1.

-Complib uses the Extents value to determine how many times the composition is expected to return to rounds.
-If the Extents value is too small, there may sections of the composition which are ignored because the composition comes round before that point is reached.
+Complib uses the Extents value to determine how many times the composition is expected to return to rounds, as well as the maximum allowable repetitions of a given row before the composition runs false.

+If the Extents value is set too small, there may sections of the composition which are ignored because the composition comes round before that point is reached, or because the maximum number of false rows is been reached.

 ## Default calls
 This field is a dropdown menu, from which you can select a default call type for the composition.
 This will determine the way that standard call symbols such as `-` and `s` are interpreted in the composition's [calling](adding_compositions_tabs_calling.md).
 It will also determine the default behaviour of entries in the [Calls tab](adding_compositions_tabs_calls.md).